-Boris Johnson, in self-isolation, says he’s ‘bursting with antibodies’
+Boris Johnson, in self-quarantine, says he’s ‘bursting with antibodies’

 It is unclear how much of his schedule will change.

-His official spokesman, who is not named because of traditional protocol, said the prime minister may address the House of Commons on Wednesday for the weekly session known as Prime Minister’s Questions.
+His official spokesman, who is not named because of traditional protocol, said Johnson may address the House of Commons on Wednesday for the weekly session known as Prime Minister’s Questions.
 But he could also easily send a substitute.

-Johnson’s isolation comes at a rugged moment.
-Two weeks into a national lockdown — which has shuttered businesses but not schools — the virus is still roaring through Britain, with nearly 25,000 daily infections, 168 deaths and 1,922 patients newly hospitalized on Sunday.
+Johnson’s quarantine comes at a rugged moment.
+Two weeks into a national lockdown — which has shuttered businesses but not schools — the virus is still roaring throughout Britain, with nearly 25,000 daily infections, 168 deaths and 1,922 patients newly hospitalized on Sunday.
 The country’s death toll since the start of the pandemic is at 52,026, the highest in Europe.

 It’s also crunchtime for Brexit negotiations.
-Britain has yet to secure a post-Brexit trade deal with the European Union, even though its transition period expires at the end of the year.
+Britain has yet to secure a post-Brexit trade deal with the European Union, even though its transition period will expire at the end of the year.

-Simon Coveney, Ireland’s foreign affairs minister, told RTE on Monday that the talks were “not in a good place.”
-He said there remained a “very, very wide gap” between the two sides’ positions on fishing rights and on government subsidies.
+Simon Coveney, Ireland’s foreign affairs minister, told RTE on Monday that the talks are “not in a good place.”
+He said a “very, very wide gap” remains between the two sides’ positions on fishing rights and government subsidies.

 Meanwhile, Johnson’s government has been consumed by infighting.
 Last week, power struggles led to the dramatic departure of Cummings, Johnson’s pugnacious chief aide and mastermind behind the successful Brexit campaign.

-Two weeks of self-isolation, political commentators suggested, might get in the way of Johnson’s effort to “reset” his agenda.
+Two weeks of self-quarantine, political commentators suggested, might get in the way of Johnson’s effort to “reset” his agenda.

 Matt Hancock, Britain’s health minister, told Sky News on Monday that the prime minister was “well” and “absolutely full of beans.”